ItsMax123/WebLeaderBoard/README.md

 }
 ```

-**Contact me on discord ItsMax123#6798 if you need any help intergrating this into your plugin.**
+**Contact me on discord ItsMax123#6798 if you need any help intergrading this into your plugin.**